 KS1 KS2 Design purposeful, functional, appealing products for themselves and other users based on design criteria.
-Generate, develop, model and communicate their ideas through talking, drawing, templates, mock ups and, where appropriate, information and communication technology Make Select from and use a range of tools and equipment to perform practical tasks [for example, cutting, shaping, joining and finishing] Select from and use a wide range of materials and components, including construction materials, according to their characteristics Evaluate Explore and evaluate a range of existing products Explore and evaluate a range of existing products Evaluate their ideas and products against design criteria.
-Technical Knowledge Build structures, exploring how they can be made stronger, stiffer and more stable Explore and use mechanisms [for example, levers, sliders, wheels and axles], in their products.
+Generate, develop, model and communicate their ideas through talking, drawing, templates, mock ups and, where appropriate, information and communication technology Make Select from and use a range of tools and equipment to perform practical tasks [for example, cutting, shaping, joining and finishing] Select from and use a wide range of materials and components, including construction materials, according to their characteristics Evaluate Explore and evaluate a range of existing products Explore and use mechanisms [for example, levers, slider, wheels and axles], in their products.
 Cooking and Nutrition Use the basic principles of a healthy and varied diet to prepare dishes Understand where food comes from.
 Design Use research and develop design criteria to inform the design of innovative, functional, appealing products that are fit for purpose, aimed at particular individuals or groups.
 Generate, develop, model and communicate their ideas through discussion, annotated sketches, cross-sectional and exploded diagrams, prototypes, pattern pieces and computer-aided design Make Select from and use a wider range of tools and equipment to perform practical tasks [for example, cutting, shaping, joining and finishing], accurately Select from and use a wider range of materials and components, including textiles according to their functional properties and aesthetic qualities Evaluate Investigate and analyse a range of existing products.
 Evaluate their ideas and products against their own design criteria and consider the views of others to improve their work.
 Understand and use electrical systems in their products [for example, series circuits incorporating switches, hulbs, buzzers and motors] Apply their understanding of computing to program, monitor and control their products.
-Understand and use mechanical systems in their products [for example, gears, pulleys, cams, levers and linkages] Apply their understanding of how to strengthen, stiffen and reinforce more complex structures.
-Cooking and Nutrition Understand and apply the principles of a healthy and varied diet.
+Understand and use mechanical systems in their products [for example, gears, pulleys, cams, levers and linkages] Apply their understanding of how to strengthen, stiffen and reinforce more complex structures Cooking and Nutrition Understand and apply the principles of a healthy and varied diet.
 Prepare and cook a variety of predominantly savoury dishes using a range of cooking techniques.